supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_01_ManageUserRoles.md

     Import-Module AzureAD
     ```

-3. Confirm that the module installed correctly by running the command:
+3. Confirm that the module is installed correctly by running the command:

     ```
     Get-Module AzureAD